ZacharyKahn16/collaborative_teaching/Testing Procedure.md

 **Note**

-Depending on the version of nodejs you have run, you might need to run in the masters/src directory:
+Make sure you are in the `masters` directory, then:

 ```
-$ npm run build
+npm run build
-$ cd ../build
+cd build/
-$ node testMasterCoordinator.js
+node testMasterCoordinator.js
 ```

 There is also the option to manually run each of the commands being run by the